raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
-My name is Raymond ZHAO Wenlong, email/g: wenlzhao@gmail.com .
+My name is Raymond ZHAO Wenlong, I am a programmer and a computer researcher. email/g: wenlzhao@gmail.com .
 <br>

 I like problem solving, reading and travelling.